pinnaculum/iptt/README.rst

 ======

 *iphttp* is the command-line client.
-To make a simple GET request, pass the PeerId with the HTTP path:
+To make a simple GET request, pass the PeerId with the HTTP path.
+Use *--ssl* (or *-s*) to use SSL encryption:

 .. code-block:: bash

     iphttp QmQPeNsJPyVWPFDVHb77w8G42Fvo15z4bG2X8D2GhfbSXc/doc.txt

+    iphttp -s QmQPeNsJPyVWPFDVHb77w8G42Fvo15z4bG2X8D2GhfbSXc/doc.txt

 Use *--maddr* to pass the RPC API multiaddr_ of your kubo_ node (the default multiaddr is */ip4/127.0.0.1/tcp/5001*) :